vanessavun/lab-dashboard/README.md

 ## Vision

 I'm a Clinical Laboratory Scientist in the biotech and healthcare industry.
-At my last biotech laboratory, the workflow was very manual where the techs used a whiteboard and taped on written cards to keep track of their batch status.
+At my last biotech laboratory, the workflow was very manual where the techs used a whiteboard and handwritten cards to keep track of their batch status.
 Inspired from a previous biotech lab's autopipeline dashboard, I started learning how to code to create my own laboratory dashboard.
-While it is not perfect and fully built out, I finally learn enough skills to have a mock laboratory dashboard that I wish my last job had.
+While it is not perfect and fully built out the way I want it, I learned enough skills to have a mock laboratory dashboard that I wish my last job had.

 ## Lessons learned